GuenterQuast/mPIXdaq/README.md

 radioactive stone from the Black Forest containing a small amount of Uranium and its decay products.
 The pixel map shown in the figure was sampled over a time of two seconds.
-The histogram in the lower-right corner shows how cluster types discriminate different types of radiation.
+The histogram in the lower-right corner shows how well the cluster types discriminate different types of radiation:  α rays in the green band with relatively low numbers of pixels pwr cluster, electons (β) as long tracks with large numbers of pixels per cluster and rather low energies, and 𝛾 rays as single pixels not associated to clusters.
+Some of the electron tracks with typically low energies also stem from photon interactions in the detector material (via the Compton process).

 ![The graphical display of miniPIXdaq](miniPIXdaq.png)